 \section{Conclusion}

-Single-image colorization is a research problem with critical real-life applications.
-Deep learning approaches' exceptional success has resulted in rapid growth in deep convolutional techniques for image colorization.
-Based on exciting innovations, various methods are proposed exploiting network structures, training methods, and learning paradigms \etc This article presents a thorough review of deep learning methods for image colorization.
+Single image colorization is a research problem with critical real-life applications.
+The exceptional success of deep learning approaches has led to a rapid growth in deep convolutional techniques for image colorization.
+Based on exciting innovations, various methods are proposed for exploiting network structures, training methods, learning paradigms, etc. This article presents a thorough review of deep-learning methods for image colorization.

-We observe image colorization performance has improved in recent years at the cost of increasing the network complexity.
-However, state-of-the-art methods application to critical real-world scenarios is restricted due to inadequate metrics, network complexity, and failure to handle real-life degradations.
+We observe that image colorization performance has improved in recent years at the cost of increasing network complexity.
+However, inadequate metrics, network complexity, and failure to handle real-life degradations restrict the application of state-of-the-art methods to critical real-world scenarios.

-We observe the following trends in image colorization.
-1) GAN-based methods deliver diverse colorization visually compared to CNN-based methods, 2) the existing models generally deliver a sub-optimal result for complex scenes having a large number of objects with small sizes, 3) deep models with higher complexity have little improvement in terms of numbers, 4) the diversity of networks in image colorization as compared to other image restoration is significant, 5) a future direction for image colorization is unsupervised learning, 6) many recent advancements and techniques such as attention mechanism, and loss functions can be incorporated for performance.
-We believe this article and novel dataset will attract further attempts to resolve the mentioned crucial problems.
+We identified the following trends in image colorization: 1) GAN-based methods deliver diverse colorization visually compared to CNN-based methods; 2) the existing models typically produce a suboptimal result for complex scenes having a large number of objects with small sizes; 3) deep models with higher complexity have slight improvement in terms of numbers; 4) the diversity of networks in image colorization as compared to other image restoration is significant; 5) a future direction for image colorization is unsupervised learning; 6) many recent advancements and techniques such as attention mechanisms and loss functions can be incorporated for performance.
+We believe this article and our novel dataset will inspire additional efforts to address the aforementioned critical issues.